There are many different health benefits of fasting, either intermittently or through other approaches. These can include:

 Anyone who had watched her career in the UFC would agree that she was at her peak during this time.

 Doctor Sebi, the much loved Honduran Herbalist, taught that fasting allows the body to stop processing what is slowing it’s healing down and reverse many conditions.
-Responsible for curing himself of diabetes, obesity, asthma and impotency, Dr. Sebi did this on a fast that lasted for just under 90 days.
+Sebi proclaimed to have cured himself of diabetes, obesity, asthma and impotency, Dr. Sebi did this on a fast that lasted for just under 90 days.